docker-archive/dcus-hol-2016/docker-cloud/Lab_4-Docker_Cloud.md

 1. Click `Build in master:/voting`

 	Here you can see the status of the build process

 	![](images/build_status.png)

+Congratulations.
+You have configured your Docker Cloud to build a new Docker image each time you push a change to your application's repository on GitHub.

+# <a name="autodeploy"></a>Step 4.2: Configure automated deployments

-Now that we have Docker Cloud configured to update our images whenever new code is pushed to GitHub, we will configure our voting application to redeploy our services anytime an underlying image is changed.
+Now that you have Docker Cloud configured to update your images whenever new code is pushed to GitHub, you will configure the voting application to redeploy each service anytime the underlying image is changed.

-So the flow will end up being: GitHub push -> Autobuild of the affected image -> Autodeploy any containers based on that image
+The overall flow is as follows: Push changes to GitHub -> Autobuild of the affected Docker Cloud image -> Automatically redeploy the service that uses that image -> Application up to date!

 Applications deployed on Docker Cloud are referred to as **Stacks** and are defined by a YAML file much like they are with Docker Compose.
-The file we'll be using in this example is `docker-cloud.yml`.
-The contents are listed below.
+In this step you will be using the `docker-cloud.yml` file inside the `voting-demo` directory that you cloned earlier.
+The contents of the file are listed below.

 		redis:
   			image: 'redis:latest'